 She also spoke about how she planned to celebrate her win.
 “I think I am going to breathe for a heartbeat and try and understand what is going on and then I am going to put on some music, have a dance with my best friends and probably end up in bed with a grilled cheese [sandwich] watching a movie,” she said.
 “That’s kind of the dream right now.”

-Seeing Taylor-Joy now, it’s hard to believe that when she was younger, she was so traumatised from moving across the world—from Argentina where she had lived all her life to London, England—she refused to speak English for two years.
+Seeing Taylor-Joy now, it’s hard to believe that when she was younger, she was so traumatized from moving across the world—from Argentina where she had lived all her life to London, England—she refused to speak English for two years.

 Born in Miami, Taylor-Joy lived in Buenos Aires with her family, riding horses in the countryside, until she was six when they relocated to London.
 Speaking to Wall Street Journal about the transition in November 2020, she said, “The move [to London] was very traumatic to me.
 All of a sudden I was in this intense big city.”
 She says she refused to learn English for two years because she thought her parents would eventually take her back to South America.
-Thankfully, the would-be actor eventually got used to life in the UK, saying, “Being a Londoner informs so much about my sense of humour.”
+Thankfully, the would-be actor eventually got used to life in the UK, saying, “Being a Londoner informs so much about my sense of humor.”